Questions? E-mail us at firstname.lastname@example.org

 A: Black Family Technology Awareness Day is a free annual event hosted by Rensselaer Polytechnic Institute.
 The event is designed to spur young people’s interest in pursuing careers in science, technology, engineering, and mathematics (STEM) fields.
-The event usually features up to 20 workshops led by Rensselaer professors, students, and area business and community organizations.
-Rensselaer’s Black Family Technology Awareness Day is part of a nationally celebrated week of the same name.
+The event usually features more than 20 workshops led by Rensselaer students, faculty, staff, and several area business and community organizations.
+The annual event is part of a nationally celebrated week of the same name.

 Q: What is the purpose of Black Family Technology Awareness Day?

+A: Rensselaer is a diverse community of dreamers and doers who share several characteristics.
 Black Family Technology Awareness Day is designed to help eliminate the science and technology gap among members of the minority community.
 By showcasing science and technology in a fun and interactive way, we endeavor to motivate more minority students to pursue careers in these fields.
 It’s also an exciting time for students and families as they spend a full day immersed in a variety of fun and interactive workshops.
-By organizing this program, we want engage all of the participants and encourage them to celebrate the beauty and wonder of science, engineering, and technology.
+By organizing this program, we want engage all of the participants and encourage them to celebrate the beauty and wonder of science, technology, engineering, mathematics, and the arts.

 Q: What role does Rensselaer play in developing such programs?

+A: Rensselaer was established in Troy, New York, in 1824 by Stephen Van Rensselaer “for the purpose of instructing persons ... in the application of science to the common purposes of life.”
 For more than 30 years, Rensselaer has been working to build a national network of K-12 pipeline partnerships that focus on identifying, nurturing, and providing educational development for promising scientists and engineers, with a special emphasis on women and underrepresented minority groups.
-Rensselaer President Shirley Ann Jackson has long warned of what she has dubbed a “Quiet Crisis” in America the threat to the capacity of the United States to innovate due to reduced support for research and the looming shortage in the nation’s STEM workforce.
+Rensselaer President Shirley Ann Jackson has long warned of what she has dubbed a “Quiet Crisis” in Americathe threat to the capacity of the United States to innovate due to reduced support for research and the looming shortage in the nation’s STEM workforce.
 We need to prepare all our children for the 21st century economy with a technical focus in mind.
 Effectively using technology in the 21st century is important for full participation in America’s economic, political, and social life.